school-brainhack/school-brainhack.github.io/content/en/modules/mne_python/index.md

         Make a matplotlib figure with 1 row and 5 columns and plot the first 5 components using the function mne.viz.plot_topomap

+After finishing each of your exercise, rename the notebook and save it to your local with your answers to share with your TA(s).
- * Follow up with Natasha Clarke to validate you completed the exercise correctly.
+Follow up with your local TA(s) to validate you completed the exercises correctly
- * :tada: :tada: :tada: you completed this training module! :tada: :tada: :tada:
+ :tada: :tada: :tada: you completed this training module! :tada: :tada: :tada:

  ## More resources